-Johnny started a new training routine consisting of pull-ups, dips, squats and push-ups.
-Insecure about the outcome of similar training, he asked a big bro known to be an expert in fixing training errors.
+Johnny started a new training routine consisting of pull-ups, dips, squats, and push-ups.
+Insecure about the outcome of similar training, he asked a big bro for advice.

-“No, this routine is complete garbage.
-I can see exceptional shoulder and ankle imbalances that are going to occur with this type of training,” said Chris.
+“No, it’s garbage.
+I can see exceptional shoulder and ankle imbalances forming,” replied Chris.

 “Muscle imbalances?
 What are you talking about, Chris?”

-“Where are your rear delt flies?
+“Where are your rear delt flies and rotator cuff work?
 Your shoulders are going to explode.
 Besides, your push to pull ratio is off.
 It’s 2 to 1 in favor of pushing.
 Did you read the latest article on Bro-Nation?”

 “Oh, no!
 I have been following this routine for about 2 weeks, 12 days to be exact.
 Is the damage permanent?
 Will I ever recover,” replied Johnny.
 His voice was full of strong anxiety.